Have Your Say In The Budget Process

 The budget of a local government is a detailed plan of how it plans to spend funds in line with its objectives, needs and priorities.
 While local governments have discretionary planning and budgeting powers, their plans and budgets need to reflect priorities and objectives that are set out in national policies, plans and budgets.
 As a result, the local government planning and budget cycle must fit in to the national planning and budgeting cycle.

-The City works of, what can be called blueprint, the Growth and Development Plan 2055 – which is the City’s long term plan.
+The City works off what can be called a blueprint, the Growth and Development Plan 2055 – which is the City’s long-term plan.
 This is broken up into shorter term goals, the Integrated Development Plan (IDP) that covers five years and is further broken down into fiscal year planning called Service Delivery Budget Implementation Plans (SDBIP).

 The Integrated Development Plan (IDP) is a process where municipalities prepare a strategic development plan that covers a five-year period.
 It includes the:

 - resource allocation, and

 It also includes the public participation process in which the public is consulted and asked to comment on the proposed plans of the City.

 What are the CORE services of the municipality?